|Location :||Uttar Kashi, Uttarnchal|

 Summer: May - August- Cool during the day and cold at night.

-Amidst the dramatic mountainscapes of the majestic Kedarnath range stands one of the twelve ‘Jyotirlingas’ of Kedar or Lord Shiva.
-Lying at an altitude of 3584 mts. on the head of river Mandakini, the shrine of Kedarnath is amongst the holiest pilgrimages for the Hindus.
+Amidst the dramatic mountainscapes of the majestic Kedarnath range stands one of the twelve 'Jyotirlingas' of Kedar or Lord Shiva.
+Lying at 3584 mts height Kedranath is one of the 4 important chardhams of India.

 Kedarnath is a majestic sight, standing in the middle of a wide plateau surrounded by lofty snow covered peaks.
 The present temple, built in the 8th century by Adi Shankaracharya, stands adjacent to the site of an earlier temple built by the Pandavas.
 The inner walls of the assembly hall are decorated with figures of various deities and scenes from mythology.
 Outside the temple door a large statue of the Nandi Bull stands as guard.